-Hello, My name is Ana and I'm a designer and founder of Eight Acorns.
+Hello, my name is Anastasia and I'm a designer and founder of Eight Acorns Floral Preservation Company.

-I create jewelry featuring real natural pieces preserved in synthetic resin.
+I create jewelry and home decor items featuring real natural objects preserved in a synthetic resin.
 It’s quite difficult viscous material that I started working with back in 2010 and absolutely fell in love with.
 My pieces looked like frozen in time little terrariums.
 With time I self-taught and perfected my casting technique, developing a style and aesthetics I have today.
-I’m proud to be one of the first artists that have created the floral trend.
+I’m proud to be one of the first artists that have created the "flowers in resin" trend.
 I’m obsessed with the quality of my products and meticulously still make every piece by hand.
 It’s important for me to produce good long-lasting quality pieces that can be enjoyed for years of wearing without losing its original beauty.

-All your jewelry is currently being produced in my studio, based in Sharon, MA.
+All my pieces are currently being produced in home studio, based in Sharon, MA.
 During Summers, you can find me at many New England Art Festivals.

-This is a soul satisfying work for me and I feel very fortunate to share it with people all around the world.
+Eight Acorns is truly my passion and soul satisfying job.
+I feel very fortunate to share it with people all around the world!